samuliohman/big_data_platform/README.md

+# Instruction on how to replicate the big data platform creation

 Initialize and Authenticate with Google Cloud SDK
 Run these commands to set up and authenticate your Google Cloud environment:
 ```